nasa/oceandata-notebooks/book/notebooks/oci/oci_data_access.md

 </div>

 Next, we use the `search_data` function (as opposed to `search_datasets`) to find granules within a collection.
+You can use `search_data` across collections too, but we'll limit to a single collection by specifying one of the above `short_name` values.
-Let's use the `short_name` for the PACE/OCI Level-2 near real time (NRT) product for biogeochemical properties (although you can search for granules accross collections too).
+Let's use the `short_name` for the PACE/OCI Level-2 biogeochemistry (BGC) products.

 The `count` argument limits the number of granule records that are returned in the search results.